dmus/about-me/README.md

 ### Projects

 #### Real time 3D player and ball tracking
 For a startup in the football industry I worked on real-time autonomous player and ball tracking.
+This product was used on the highest level in the Netherlands and in England.

-To do this we developed fast deep learning based player and ball detections algorithms based on YOLO (You Only Look Once).
+To make this work we developed fast deep learning based player and ball detections algorithms based on YOLO (You Only Look Once).

 ![github](https://raw.githubusercontent.com/dmus/about-me/main/football.jpeg)

+The next step was classifying all detections.
+Is there a jersey number visible and if yes, which number?
+For this step a lot of labeled data is needed, also for the sparse numbers.
+Some smart methods were used here to handle this imbalance in the data.

+Besides the jersey number the team has to be classified.
+The challenge here is that is has to work for all kind of jerseys, even for teams and outfits never seen before.
+A powerful feature representation was learned, which could be used to say if jerseys are from the same team or not.
+In combination with clustering algorithms, this yielded a powerful team classifier.

+Other components involved are the linking of detections that belong the the same player or the same ball and the translation from image coordinates to world coordinates in 3D.
+This involves registration algorithms, both deep learning and non deep learning based.

 #### Synthetic CT generation

 #### Generating robotic manipulation trajectories